Kathleen Pih–Chang: Career

 On graduation Pih–Chang took up a position as a house surgeon in Oamaru for a year.
 She was ordained as a missionary in Dunedin in 1930 and later that year she returned to China as a Presbyterian Church missionary.
-After learning Cantonese she worked at the Kong Cheun Hospital which was run by the Canton Villages Mission.
+After learning Cantonese she worked at the Kong Cheun Hospital which was run by the Canton Villages Mission from 1930 to 1935.
 She performed a wide range of medical duties including surgery, caring for maternity cases and treating infectious diseases.

 She studied ophthalmology at Moorfields Eye Hospital in London from 1935, graduating with a Diploma in Ophthalmic Medicine and Surgery in 1937.
 When she returned to China the Japanese had begun to bomb Canton (now Guangzhou) but Pih–Chang continued to work.

 In 1938 Pih–Chang married Francis Chang in Hong Kong.
 The couple taught at the medical school at St John's University in Shanghai where Chang was Professor of Anatomy and remained there for twelve years.
 They spent a year in New Zealand from 1946 to 1947 where Chang lectured in anatomy at the University of Otago Medical School.
 They returned to China but conditions were difficult under the Communist government, especially for academics, so in 1950 they left China.
 They settled in Singapore for five years where they both taught at the University of Malaya.

 In 1955 they moved to Hong Kong where Chang was Professor of Anatomy at Hong Kong University.
 Pih–Chang took up a role as a medical missionary at the Kwun Tong Peace Clinic treating the homeless and destitute, and refugees from China.

 The Changs returned to New Zealand in 1969, retiring to Tauranga.
 Pih–Chang continued to work as a Honorary Medical Practitioner.

 Personal life

 Pih–Chang was naturalised as a New Zealander in 1928.
 Only two Chinese were naturalised between 1904 and 1951.

-In 1938 she married Francis Chang a Professor of Anatomy at St John's University in Shanghai.
+In 1938 she married Francis Chang a professor of anatomy at St John's University in Shanghai.
 He died in Tauranga in 1978.

 Pih–Chang died in Tauranga in February 1991.